NIB-SI/polyase/docs/source/index.rst

 The framework consists of three components:

 1) `syntelogfinder <https://github.com/NIB-SI/syntelogfinder>`_: a nextflow pipeline to identify syntenic genes in phased genome assemblies using GENESPACE.
-   Input: phased genome assemblies and their annotations in GFF3 format.
+   Input: phased genome assembly and their annotations in GFF3 format.

 2) `longrnaseq <https://github.com/nadjano/longrnaseq>`_: a nextflow pipeline for allelic gene and isoform quantification of long-read RNA-seq data, including novel isoform discovery and quality control.
    Input: long-read RNA-seq data (PacBio or ONT)(2 conditions and replicates) and a phased genome assembly with its annotation in GTF format.